 With the newer appliances, you can charge a higher rental income to recoup the investment made.
 You'll also keep renters happy by maintaining a modern household.

 When it comes to having your rental home ready to rent, cleanliness is crucial.
 When walking the walls, they should be clean of grime and dirt.
 There should be no blemishes on blinds or carpets.

-Engage a cleaning service to perform a thorough cleaning, involving moving furniture and devices from the wall to clean behind them.
+Engage a cleaning service to perform a thorough end-of-tenancy cleaning, involving moving furniture and devices from the wall to clean behind them.
 You'd be surprised at how much trash and dust can accumulate around fixtures and fittings.

 Although preliminary cleaning is critical, your rental will certainly require further cleaning if you have repair professionals coming and leaving.
 Save any professional services for after all the maintenance has been finished.

 Your rental property, once leased, will be the home of the tenant for the duration of the lease agreement.
 A dependable landlord wants to guarantee their tenants’ security and the safety of their family and possessions.

 We recommend that you change the locks of the property before leasing out the space.

 Check the Property for Mold

 Not only does mold chase away potential renters, but the presence of mold is also a health issue.
 For renters with respiratory issues, mold spores in the air could result in a rush to the emergency room.

 Thoroughly inspect areas with a high humidity factor such as the basement, laundry room, or attic.
 Hire the services of a mold remediation company should you need to remove them.